Experts are invited to comment on the Dniester Basin Management Plan

 - Surface water bodies: risk assessment of not achieving good chemical status.

-In addition to the main document, four related infographics were developed:
+In addition to the main document, the related infographics were developed:

 - condition of groundwater bodies (in MD, RU, UA);